1st Warwickshire Volunteer Artillery

 The 1st Warwickshire Volunteer Artillery, or 'Balsall Heath Artillery', was a part-time unit of Britain's Royal Artillery recruited from Birmingham.
-It served on the Western Front during World War I, including the Battles of the Somme, Vimy Ridge, Messines, Ypres, the German Spring Offensive and the final victorious Hundred Days Offensive.
-During World War II it fought in the Battle of France and was evacuated from Dunkirk.
-Later in served in the Italian Campaign.
+It served on the Western Front during the First World War, including the Battles of the Somme, Vimy Ridge, Messines, Ypres, the German Spring Offensive and the final victorious Hundred Days Offensive.
+During the Second World War it fought in the Battle of France and was evacuated from Dunkirk.
+Later in served in the Italian campaign.
 It continued in the postwar Territorial Army, through a series of mergers, until 1971.

 Volunteer Force

 The 1st Warwickshire Volunteer Artillery was formed at Balsall Heath in Birmingham on 30 May 1900 when Nos 3 and 4 Warwickshire Batteries of the 1st Worcestershire and Warwickshire Artillery Volunteers became an independent unit, increased to four batteries.
 The batteries were equipped and trained as 'position artillery', to cooperate with the Volunteer Infantry Brigades.
 The Volunteer Artillery were part of the Royal Garrison Artillery (RGA), and the 1st Warwickshire were in the Southern Division, Royal Artillery.
 However, the divisional structure was abolished on 1 January 1902, when the unit was redesignated 1st Warwickshire RGA (Volunteers).
 Position artillery was redesignated as 'heavy artillery' in 1903.
 The new unit built itself a drill hall at Stoney Lane, between Balsall Heath and Sparkhill in Birmingham, in 1903.